00022008/World-Banks/README.md

-# World-Banks is another project that is coming from the Course by Jose Portilla.
+# World-Banks is another project that is coming from the Course that I am taking.
+This course is created by Jose Portilla.